LeaderBrand-AUT/Spinach-Demo/README.md

     - If you change the name of this file, make sure to update it in ./scripts/constants.py

  - run 'python app.py' from home directory

+Note: Currently, the demo live feed page relies on public RTSP streams - These are not guaranteed to work, and the AI model is not guaranteed to work with this data.